PTA

 **Procedures that are and will be used to recruit students to the program are consistent with procedures used for general recruiting at MC.
 The college and program strive to recruit a diverse patient population through outreach to high schools in the district, informational booths at community events, program brochures, advertisement through the internet, local newspapers, and radio.

 1. Health Clearance - Applicants must present evidence of physical fitness and ability to perform tasks required of a Physical Therapist Assistant.
-Before the first day of the spring semester in August, students must complete a physical exam and all immunizations requested, which may include an annual flu shot and the COVID-19 vaccine.
+Before the first day of the fall semester in August, students must complete a physical exam and all immunizations requested, which may include an annual flu shot and the COVID-19 vaccine.
 (Some clinical sites may accept vaccine waivers.)

 2. Criminal Background Check - Clinical placements are a mandatory component of the curriculum and will require clearance of a criminal background check.
 Students who do not clear agency requirements are not eligible for clinical placement and will, consequently, be ineligible to continue in the program.
-A clear background check must be completed prior to the first day of the fall semester in August.
+A clear background check must be completed prior to the first day of the fall semester in August. **See Background Check and Drug Screen Policy below.

 3. Drug Screen - A drug screen is required prior to beginning the program, prior to the first clinical education experience and may be required prior to any clinical education experience depending upon the clinical site requirements.
 Based on the policies of clinical sites, students cannot participate in the program with cannabis in their system.
-This includes the use of medical marijuana regardless of having a medical marijuana card.
+This includes the use of medical marijuana regardless of having a medical marijuana card. **See Background Check and Drug Screen Policy below.

 4. CPR for Healthcare Provider - You must present a valid CPR card for Healthcare Provider offered through the American Heart Association prior to the beginning of the second semester in the program.
 Card must be valid throughout the duration of the program.